-Yes, they can.
-Sickle cell disease is an inherited blood disorder of the red blood cells, and it can affect people of ANY race or ethnicity.
+Sickle cell disease can affect people of ANY race or ethnicity.

-There are other groups of people who have high amounts of sickle cell disease.
-It is prevalent in Africa, in Mediterranean countries (such as Greece, Turkey, and Italy), the Arabian Peninsula, India, Spanish-speaking regions in South and Central America, and parts of the Caribbean.
+It is common in Africa, in Mediterranean countries (such as Greece, Turkey, and Italy), the Arabian Peninsula, India, Spanish-speaking regions in South and Central America, and parts of the Caribbean.
 In all those regions, both dark and light skin people can carry copies of the sickle cell genes.

 How do I know if my child has sickle cell disease?

 Every state in the U.S. provides a

 newborn screening test for sickle cell trait and sickle cell disease.
 Each year, the screening tests identify about

 2,000 babies born with the disease.
 It's a good idea to ask your child's doctor for the results of this test and discuss them together.
 If newborn screening results are not available and your child's doctor is concerned that your child might have sickle cell disease, he or she can also order a different blood test.